 • Unlike Bitcoin addresses, which are ideally used only once to ensure security and privacy, a Lightning address can be reused multiple times.
 Each use generates a new invoice, preserving the same level of security and privacy while providing added convenience.

-What is a Lightning code for Bitcoin?
+What is a Lightning Code for Bitcoin?

 A Lightning invoice is a payment request used within Bitcoin's Lightning Network.
 Typically displayed as a scannable QR code, it includes all the essential information needed to send a Bitcoin payment from one Lightning-enabled wallet app to another.